asmuth/clip/manual/reference/command_line.md

 ============

-The primary method for translate input expressions to SVG or PNG output files is the `fviz` command line program.
+The primary method for translate input expressions to SVG or PNG output files is the `clip` command line program.
 A typical invocation looks like this:

-    $ fviz --in my_chart.fvz --out my_chart.svg
+    $ clip --in my_chart.clp --out my_chart.svg

 See below for a full list of supported command line options.
-Besides the command line interface, fviz also offers a C API that can be used to render charts directly from your application.
+Besides the command line interface, clip also offers a C API that can be used to render charts directly from your application.